Josh Asselin: 2001 to 2004

-Between 2001 to 2002, Asselin was a member of the CI Rosalía de Castro team in Spain.
+Between 2001 and 2002, Asselin was a member of the CI Rosalía de Castro team in Spain.
 With the Liga Española de Baloncesto team, Asselin had 143 points after 15 regular season games and 3 playoff games.
 From 2002 to 2003, Asselin played in France with Stade Clermontois in the LNB Pro B. During his 29 games with Clermont, Asselin had 152 rebounds and 243 field goals while accumulating 343 points.

 As a free agent, Asselin was picked to train with the Golden State Warriors in 2003.
 After practicing with the Warriors, Asselin was cut from the team.
 During the 2003 National Basketball Development League draft, Asselin was picked by the Roanoke Dazzle in the first round.
 With the Dazzle from 2003 to 2004, Asselin played in 46 games and has 664 points.
 Of these points, Asselin had 238 field goals and 242 free throws.
-With his 242 free throws, Asselin had the 2003-2004 season record for most scored free throws.
+With his 242 free throws, Asselin had the 2003–2004 season record for most scored free throws.
 That season, Asselin was selected as part of the All-NBDL First Team.